-In the Private sector: Rick is available to provide you or your company with his expertise in services from investigating employee theft to surveillance.
+In the Private sector: Rick is available to provide you or your company with his expertise for internal investigations.

 Are you coming to an event in the Coeur d'Alene area and are in need of private security?
 Rick also provides discrete Dignitary Protection services.